Helping Heat Stressed Wildlife

 Specific signs of heat stress to watch for are: Any bird that is panting indicates that they are really hot.
 A healthy bird will try and get out of the sun and into a cooler place.
 If you see a bird sitting outside in the full sun panting there’s something wrong.

 Put water in a shady place so it stays as cool as possible.
 Change the water daily or even more frequently if possible, keep the container clean.
-Put water in places at different heights away from pets or predators for different species of birds, place a few stones or sticks in the water to provide a means of escape for smaller creatures that may fall in.
+Put water in places at different heights away from pets or predators for different species of birds, and place a few stones or sticks in the water to provide a means of escape for smaller creatures that may fall in.

 Flying-foxes & bats also pant and lick their wrists and flap to try and stay cool.
 They will also hug the trees because they are cooler than the air & move down lower to the ground where it’s cooler.
 They dive for water, dams and other water sources so leaving water out does not help them.
 If you see a flying-fox needing help DO NOT TOUCH, call WIRES 1300 094 737.